 Sciatica is irritation of the sciatic nerve.
 It leads to pain that starts in the lower back and spreads to the buttocks and down the back of each thigh.
 The sciatic nerve is composed of several nerve roots that start from the lower part of the spinal cord.
 These nerves form a network that lead to individual nerves.
 These nerve bundles travel deep in the pelvis to the lower buttocks.
 From there, the nerve passes along the back of each upper leg and divides at the knee into branches that go to the feet.

 Anything that causes irritation or puts pressure on the sciatic nerve can cause sciatica, including:

 Low back pain is very common.
 Over the course of a lifetime, almost 80% of Americans will suffer from at least one episode of back pain.
-Every year, about 15%-20% of the adults in the United States will report back pain.
 Most back pain gets better with time.
-About 5%-10% of patients will continue to have pain for longer than three months.
+A small number of people will continue to have pain for longer than 3 months.
 About 5%-10% of people with low back pain will have sciatica.